Finally, an explanation for my sneezing

 It’s apparently an autosomal dominant trait, which would explain why other members of my family have the reflex too.
 Anyone else a photic sneezer?

-32 thoughts on “Finally, an explanation for my sneezing”
+32 responses to “Finally, an explanation for my sneezing”

 1. Yes.
 I am.
 When I was a child, my mother would drive me to school.
 As we made our way up the steep hill the sun would catch my face in the same place and I would sneeze!